 - Must be aware of physical stress related to dangerous situations.

-- Must be thoroughly familiar with Personnel Policies, Federal Regulations, NHBP Tribal Police Department Policies and Procedures, Tribal and State Criminal Codes, Tribal Constitution, Michigan Motor Vehicle Code and all other applicable rules, regulations, ordinances, statutes and domestic violence code.
+- Must be thoroughly familiar with Human Resources Policies, NHBP Tribal Police Department Policies and Procedures, Tribal and State Criminal Codes, Tribal Constitution, Federal Regulations, Michigan Motor Vehicle Code and all other applicable rules, regulations, ordinances, statutes and domestic violence code.

 - Must be mentally aware of potentially dangerous situations.

-- While performing the duties of this job, the employee is regularly exposed to outside weather conditions and explosives.
+While performing the duties of this job, the employee is regularly exposed to outside weather conditions.
+The individual is regularly exposed to the use of firearms and other weapons.
 The employee is frequently exposed to moving mechanical parts and occasionally exposed to fumes or airborne particles.
-The noise level in the work environment is usually moderate.
+The noise level in the work environment is usually moderate but can exposed to higher than normal decibels.

 This position may contain information that is security sensitive and thereby subject to additional provisions, including HIPAA.